clemvg/portfolio_newsletter/DEPLOYMENT.md

 # Deployment and Testing Guide

-This guide will walk you through deploying and testing your nightly job.
+This guide will walk you through deploying and testing your portfolio newsletter Cloud Run Job.
+The application runs as a scheduled batch job that generates newsletters for configured stock tickers.
 All commands should be run from the **root directory** of the project.

 ## Prerequisites